Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/BioArmband in Interactive Music/BioArmband in Interactive Music - Data Collection Procedure.md

 Attach three markers to BioArmband and Myo.
 Define each as a rigid body within Qualisys.

-Prepare a Python Script which receives OSC packets from Qualisys of both EMG (Delsys) and MoCap, Bluetooth packets of EMG and IMU from BioArmband, and EMG and IMU from Myo.
+Prepare a Python Script which receives OSC packets from Qualisys of both EMG (Delsys), IMU (Delsys) and MoCap, Bluetooth packets of EMG and IMU from BioArmband, and EMG and IMU from Myo.
 Each receiver runs on a separate thread and appends a timestamp upon the reception of each packet.

 ![[BA_Setup.png]]
 # Technical Evaluation